The relation between Block shear and coped beams.

 From the AISC commentary, these are the cases for the UBS value =1.

-The new case is tension & shear due to the reaction that pushes. and thus creates shear stress in the group of bolts, which are in the vertical direction, and tension is developed due to the resistance of the tensile area and has a uniform stress distribution for The shear area close to the edge.
+The new case is tension and shear due to the reaction that pushes, thus creating shear stress in the group of bolts, which are in the vertical direction.

 The other section is for the same connection, inclined member to a gusset plate, but welded.